Founders Journey - Baremetrics

 There are, of course, different types of revenue, and those qualifying add-on words like "net," "gross," and "sales" all change the exact meaning of the word.

-Gross revenue, for example, is just the total sum of revenue.
-It’s a nice, pretty number that shows you the total amount of money generated in a set time.
+Gross revenue is defined as the total sum of all revenue before any deductions.
+It's a nice, pretty number that shows you the total amount of money generated in a set time.

 Other types of revenue remove certain expenses from that total sum, giving you an accurate understanding of how business expenses play a role in profitability.